albgarre/biogrowth/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Reduced the duration of the tests.
+* Reduced the duration of the tests (175s according to winbuilder).

 ## Test environments
 * local R installation, R 3.5.3